JonoMacC/fast-tracks/README.md

 ### Initialize

-In your terminal, install the dependencies
+Install the dependencies

     yarn

-### Running with Node and Create React App
+### Running with Node Express Server

-In your terminal

-    yarn dev
+    yarn start

 You can view the app by navigating to **http://localhost:3000/** in your browser.
 The node server will be running on **http://localhost:4001/** and requests to **http://localhost:3000/api/** are proxied to the server.

+### Running with Netlify Functions

+Be sure to set REACT_APP_NETLIFY=true in your .env file.

+    yarn netstart

 ### Running with Netlify CLI